Yusraabukar/YusraAbukar/README.md

 ## 👋🏾 Welcome to My Portfolio
 Hi, I'm Yusra – welcome to my GitHub.

-I hold a First-Class BSc (Hons) in Software Engineering for Business from UWE Bristol, where I achieved a First-Class grade for my dissertation project.
+I hold a BSc (Hons) in Software Engineering for Business from UWE Bristol.
 I am currently studying for an MSc in Data Science at UWE Bristol, expanding my expertise in programming, data science, business intelligence, and machine learning.

 🚀 About Me